vuestorefront/unified-multi-store/README.md

 Unified multi-store approach for VSF eCommerce integrations.

+## Repository archived

+Package has been moved to https://github.com/vuestorefront/vue-storefront.

 ## Prerequisites

 A unified multi-store solution was designed to work in VSF infrastructure.
 It requires 3 headers to work properly